Imre Nagy

+Biography

 Early life and World War I

 Imre Nagy was born prematurely on 7 June 1896 in the town of Kaposvár in the Kingdom of Hungary, Austria-Hungary, to a small-town family of peasant origin.
 His father, József Nagy (1869–1929), was a Lutheran and a carriage driver for the lieutenant-general of Somogy county.
 His mother, Rozália Szabó (1877–1969), served as a maid for the lieutenant-general's wife.
 They both had left the countryside in their youth to work in Kaposvár.
 Nagy and Szabó married in January 1896.
 In 1902, József became a postal worker and began building a house for the family in 1907 but lost his job in 1911 and had to sell the house.
 He was an unskilled worker for the rest of his life.

 In 1904 Nagy's family moved to Pécs before returning to Kaposvár the following year.
 Nagy attended a gymnasium in Kaposvár from 1907 to 1912, performing poorly.
 The gymnasium cancelled his tuition due to his lack of accomplishment and funding.
 He apprenticed as a locksmith in a small metalworking firm in Kaposvár, before moving to a factory for agricultural machinery in Losonc in northern Hungary in 1912.
 He returned to Kaposvár in 1913 and was given a journeyman's certificate as a metal fitter in 1914.
 He abandoned the job in the summer of 1914 and became a clerk at a lawyer's office, while simultaneously attending a commercial high school in Kaposvár, where his student performance was good.

 After the outbreak of the First World War in July 1914, Nagy was called up for military service in the Austro-Hungarian Army in December 1914 and found fit for service.
 He reported for duty at the 17th Royal Hungarian Honvéd Infantry Regiment in May 1915, after the end of the school year and before he had graduated.
 After three months of basic training in Székesfehérvár, his unit was sent to the Italian Front in August 1915, where he was wounded in his leg at the Third Battle of the Isonzo.
 After convalescing in a field hospital, he was trained as a machine gunner in the 19th Machine Gun Battalion, promoted to corporal and sent to the Eastern Front in the summer of 1916.

 Nagy was wounded in the leg by shrapnel and taken prisoner by the Imperial Russian Army during the Brusilov Offensive in Galicia on 29 July 1916.
 After healing his leg wound in a field hospital, he was taken first to Darnitsa, then to Ryazan and finally on a train transport to Siberia.